gobacktest/gobacktest/README.md

 	data.Load(symbols)
 	test.SetData(data)

-	// set portfolio with initial cash and default size and risk manager portfolio := &backtest.Portfolio{}
+	// set the portfolio with initial cash and a default size and risk manager portfolio := &backtest.Portfolio{}
 	portfolio.SetInitialCash(10000)